guijiangheng/minpt/README.md

 ![fireplace-room](./gallery/normal.png)
 ![fireplace-room](./gallery/ao.png)

-Nanopt is a tiny c++ path tracer written for learning Matt Pharr's book *" Physically Based Rendering: From Theory to Implementation"*.
+minpt is a tiny c++ path tracer written for learning Matt Pharr's book *" Physically Based Rendering: From Theory to Implementation"*.
 Most of codes and ideas come from PBRT and nori ray tracer, but with a lot of simplification.

 ## Building minpt